27 January 2020

 - Funded value: £319, 292

 For further details on this research, please visit the SCADR website.

-Both the data linkage and research elements of this project are funded via the ADR UK Strategic Hub Fund, a dedicated fund for commissioning research using newly linked administrative data, in consultation with the Research Commissioning Board (RCB).
+Both the data linkage and research elements of this project are funded via the ADR UK Strategic Hub Fund, a dedicated fund for commissioning research using newly linked administrative data, in consultation with the former Research Commissioning Board (RCB).